Skip to main content

 ...

-type parameter in its control panel.
-For example, if you have a story for a component such as having a RenderFragment ChildContent
+Blazing Story supports the RenderFragment type parameter in its control panel.
+For example, if you have a story for a component such as having a RenderFragment ChildContent parameter, you can dynamically set text to that ChildContent parameter from the "Controls" panel UI at runtime.

-type parameter in its control panel UI.
-You cannot set fragments consisting of other components or HTML tags to the RenderFragment
+(NOTICE: Currently, Blazing Story allows you to set only text to the RenderFragment type parameter in the "Controls" panel UI.
+You cannot set fragments consisting of other components or HTML tags to the RenderFragment type parameter.
+This is a limitation of Blazing Story.)

-parameter inside of the component's markup, you will not be able to set text to that parameter from the control panel UI.
-Because the ChildContent
+However, if you mark up the ChildContent parameter inside of the component's markup, you will not be able to set text to that parameter from the "Controls" panel UI.
+Because the ChildContent parameter is already set with the component's markup.

 ...